gaotc200/SwShEggHatcher/README.md

 4. `./upload Joystick.hex`
 5. (Optional) Save a copy of *Joystick.hex*.
 You could skip the `make` process and upload the hex file next time.
 5. `./rmmake`.
 This will clear the files from previous `make`.

+Thanks to [hoskinsw/SwShEggHatcher](https://github.com/hoskinsw/SwShEggHatcher) and all the way up to [progmem/Switch-Fightstick](https://github.com/progmem/Switch-Fightstick)